GhostESP-Revival/GhostESP/README.md

 ## ESP32 Firmware Comparison

+Marauder is the focused, hardware-first Wi-Fi and BLE toolset that much of this space grew out of, and GhostESP credits it directly (see [Credits](#credits)).
+GhostESP covers the same Wi-Fi and BLE ground and adds the capture-to-analysis pipeline, multi-device control through GhostLink, and the native app ecosystem described above, on an ESP-IDF base rather than Arduino.

+The table below compares GhostESP against other broad-scope firmware.
+It is based on GhostESP's feature set and the publicly available source for each listed project.
+It is not a complete feature list for every firmware.
+HaleHound and nyanBOX are compared against the latest public source available to us.
+If newer releases are closed source, this table cannot be independently verified against those builds.

 <details>
 <summary><strong>View comparison table</strong></summary>

-This comparison is based on GhostESP's feature set and publicly available source for the listed projects.
-It is not a complete feature list for every firmware.
-HaleHound and nyanBOX are compared against the latest public source available to us; if newer releases are closed source, this table cannot be independently updated or verified against those builds.

 | Feature | GhostESP | Bruce | HaleHound | nyanBOX |
 | --- | --- | --- | --- | --- |